wp-plugins/tfs-lolcat/readme.txt

 == Installation ==

-0. Change the value of variable `$talk_like_a_lolcat` to false if you do not want your posts automatically converted to LOLcat-ese on the Official LOLcat Day of 07 July (7-07 = LOL upside down).
+0. Change the value of variable `$talk_like_a_lolcat` to false if you do not want your posts automatically converted to LOLcat-ese on the Official LOLcat Day of 08 August (808 is the nickname for Hawaii, where icanhascheezburger originated).
 1. Download Dougal Campbell’s <a href="http://dougal.gunters.org/blog/2004/08/30/text-filter-suite">Text Filter Suite</a>.
 2. Add tfslolcat.php to the Text Filter Suite folder and upload to your /wordpress/wp-content/plugins/ folder.
 3. Activate the TFS-Core and TFSLOLcat plugins from the Plugins page in the Wordpress admin panel.